jacabenga/Dangermond_Preserve_HSI_SSL/README.md

-## Median reflectance: signature of Vegetation Communities
+## Median reflectance: signature of vegetation communities (averaged across flight lines, for separate dates)

 This section contains plots of the median spectral signature for each [vegetation community](https://jacabenga.github.io/Dangermond_Preserve_HSI_SSL/#7/34.510/-120.422), averaged across all flight lines for each survey date.
 Each spectrum has been filtered to remove noise, using the Savitzky-Golay filter (window_size = 9 bands; polynomial order = 2)